tjlawal/edgerunner/README.md

 The `10x` editor is used, and a configuration file is provided.
 If you use it, just double click the `edgerunner.10x` file and it should work when you hit the build key (whatever you have that mapped to!).

 The `ctime.exe` is used to track compile times on your local machine and see just how fast your compiles are.
-If would like to diable it, you can comment out the appropriate line in the `build.bat` script.
+If would like to diable it, you can comment out the appropriate line in the `build.bat` script, nothing bad would happen when building, you just wont any idea how long a compile took.
 An executable is provided in the `miscl` folder.
 It was created by Casey Muratori.

 ## Prereqs